on our beginnings

-In 1964, a group of collectors, art dealers, artists, art critics, and architects united under the belief that the city of Chicago deserved a great contemporary art museum that was dedicated to exploring the new.
+In 1964, a group of collectors, art dealers, artists, art critics, and architects united with a shared belief that the city of Chicago deserved a contemporary art museum dedicated to exploring the new.
 The institution’s founders originally conceived of the museum as a Kunsthalle, or a noncollecting “art hall” that organized and hosted temporary exhibitions of new and experimental artists.

 As we became more established, programs also brought a social awareness and engagement to the breadth of experimental activities.
 The museum’s curators organized Violence!
 In Recent American Art (1968), which addressed the violence and cultural tumult of the moment.
 We also partnered with the Conservative Vice Lords, Inc. on Art and Soul, a pilot program to establish a neighborhood art center with an art studio, library, and classes in Lawndale on Chicago’s West Side.
 In 1969, we became the first building wrapped by Christo in the United States.
 That same year, we also organized the influential Art by Telephone, for which our staff executed art works onsite following the instructions phoned in by artists like John Baldessari, Sol LeWitt, Bruce Nauman, and Robert Smithson.

 The following year, we hosted solo exhibitions of Roy Lichtenstein, Robert Rauschenberg, and Andy Warhol, kicking off a decade during which we solidified our unique blend of exhibitions and programming and transitioned from a Kunsthalle to a collecting museum.
-Exhibitions ranged from compelling locally inspired shows like Murals for the People (1971), where four artists turned the MCA’s galleries into their workspace to create wall-size panels which are exhibited in various Chicago neighborhoods, to major displays of the works of Frida Kahlo (1978).
+Exhibitions included compelling locally inspired shows like Murals for the People (1971), in which four artists turned the MCA’s galleries into their workspace to create wall-size panels that are exhibited in various Chicago neighborhoods, and major displays of the works of Lee Bontecou (1972) and Frida Kahlo (1978).
 We further diversified our eclectic programming with a variety of film series, lectures, and performances by Von Freeman, Philip Glass, Steve Reich, Trisha Brown, and many others.
 Bodyworks (1975) exemplified our multidisciplinary approach by supplementing the exhibition with a series of films and in-gallery performances by artists, most memorably Chris Burden’s Doomed.
 In this famous work, Burden lay on the gallery floor behind a large pane of glass for more than 40 hours with no break or sustenance until MCA employee Dennis O’Shea ended the performance by placing a container of water behind the glass within Burden’s reach.

 With a donation from the artist Marisol in 1968, the Board formally established our permanent collection in 1974, which eventually spurred the need for a larger space that could display the newest art as well as the burgeoning collection.
 We marked our 10th anniversary by purchasing an adjacent three-story townhouse to facilitate an expansion.
 In 1978, we took advantage of the renovation period by inviting Gordon Matta-Clark to create a temporary intervention for which he sawed through the walls, floors, and roof of the townhouse, exposing the inside of the building to the elements and creating extraordinary and otherwise impossible views of the interior and the world around it.

-In 2011, under the leadership of Pritzker Director Madeleine Grynsztejn and James W. Alsdorf Chief Curator Michael Darling, we reimagined and restructured the museum's approach to exhibitions, dedicating specific gallery spaces to thematic permanent collection shows, ascendant artist solo shows, and new exhibition series MCA DNA and Chicago Works.
+In 2011, under the leadership of Pritzker Director Madeleine Grynsztejn and James W. Alsdorf Chief Curator Michael Darling, we reimagined and restructured the museum's approach to exhibitions, dedicating specific gallery spaces to thematic permanent collection shows, ascendant artist solo shows, and three new exhibition series: MCA DNA, Chicago Works, and MCA Chicago Plaza Project.
 While MCA DNA explores the museum’s history and iconic works from the collection, Chicago Works highlights the work of Chicago area artists who are somewhat more established but may not be widely recognized such as Lilli Carré (2013) and Faheem Majeed (2015).
-The Chicago Works exhibitions are larger and on view for longer than the previous 12x12 series, demonstrating a deepened commitment to new art and local artists.
-We also established an artist residency, which takes a different form with each individual artist, from Mark Bradford’s socially engaged work with Chicago teens to Martin Creed’s playful neon sculpture Mothers.
+The Chicago Works exhibitions are larger and on view for longer than the previous 12 x 12 series, demonstrating a deepened commitment to new art and local artists.
+Our plaza project series extends the museum out into the public sphere, transforming our front plaza into an extra gallery space for giant installations.
+We also established an artist residency, which takes a different form with each individual artist, from Mark Bradford’s socially engaged work with Chicago teens to Martin Creed’s playful neon sculpture MOTHERS.

-As our 50th anniversary approaches, we now possess a substantive history of our own.
+As we move beyond our first 50 years, we now possess a substantive history of our own.
 Expanding on that past, we continue to welcome the public to explore and share in today’s most experimental and intriguing contemporary art and performance.